M-Kruse/GitRecycle/README.md

 1. Start a redis docker instance
 1. Set up the DRF project
 1. Create a superuser
+1. Specifiy the repo storage path (I am using a NFS mount)
 1. Start the DRF project
 1. Create some fixture data in the Query model.
 1. Start the celery worker (doing work and beat scheduling)